-Company may not apply overpayment interest as a credit in full payment of a subsequent deficiency arising from a carry back recoupment for the same year and type of tax.
-Section 6402 of the Code provides that the Secretary may credit the amount of any overpayment, including interest allowed thereon, against any tax liability on the part of the person who made the overpayment.
-As such, it is within the sole discretion of the Secretary to determine whether Company's overpayment interest may be credited to a subsequent deficiency for the same tax year.
-See, Northern States, Power Co. v.
-United States, supra.
+Section 6402 of the Code provides that the Secretary may credit the amount of any overpayment, including interest allowed thereon, against any tax liability on the part of the person who made the overpayment and refund the balance.
+Because it is within the sole discretion of the Secretary to determine whether Company's overpayment interest may be credited to a subsequent deficiency for the same tax year, Company may not apply overpayment interest as a credit in payment of a subsequent deficiency arising from a carry back recoupment for the same year and type of tax.